 Many nonprofits choose to celebrate this unofficial holiday through fundraising, and for good reason.
 Giving Tuesday is one of the biggest donation days of the year.
 For many, Giving Tuesday also kicks off the holiday season, a time of cheer and goodwill.
 What better time to help supporters make an impact?

 Fundraising for nonprofits can take on many forms, from digital campaigns to one-time events.
 For inspiration on effective fundraisers, no matter your nonprofit’s category, check out this blog post.
 We cover a variety of easy fundraising ideas, such as community events, donation matching, and social media campaigns.

 Next up, we'll go over the details on how to create a full-fledged Giving Tuesday campaign that inspires your supporters to take action.
 The key to a successful Giving Tuesday campaign is preparation.
 Simply sending out a donation collection email or hosting an event the day of is not enough–you need to ramp up excitement about your cause and show supporters how they can help.

 1. Establish Your Goals

-First things first, set your goals for your Giving Tuesday 2022 campaign.
+First things first, set your goals for your Giving Tuesday 2023 campaign.
 Are you looking to raise a certain amount in donations?
-Or maybe you’re hoping to recruit recurring donors or volunteers.
+Or maybe you’re hoping to recruit recurring donors.
+Turning volunteers into donors might also be a goal for this giving season.
 Whatever your goal, make sure to disseminate this message to your team so everyone knows what they’re working towards.

 2. Get Organized